nextflow-io/training/docs/hands_on/04_implementation.md

     ```

     1. [`tag`](https://www.nextflow.io/docs/latest/process.html#tag) line using the replicate id as the tag.
-    2. the genome fasta file
+    2. The genome fasta file
-    3. the genome index in the output channel from the `prepare_genome_samtools` process
+    3. The genome index in the output channel from the `prepare_genome_samtools` process
-    4. the genome dictionary in the output channel from the `prepare_genome_picard` process
+    4. The genome dictionary in the output channel from the `prepare_genome_picard` process
-    5. the tuple containing the aligned reads in the output channel from the `rnaseq_mapping_star` process
+    5. The tuple containing the aligned reads in the output channel from the `rnaseq_mapping_star` process
-    6. a tuple containing the replicate id, the split bam file and the split bam index
+    6. A tuple containing the replicate id, the split bam file and the split bam index

     !!! info